RickyTheRacc/flk-mod-template/README.md

   - The “mixin” object can be removed from fabric.mod.json if you don't need to use mixins.
     The same can be said about the AccessWidener file.

-  - Make sure to replace all instances of the string “flk-template“ as necessary
+  - Make sure to replace all instances of the string “flk-template“ as necessary.

   - Depending on how your mod will work, you can change the entrypoint to extend “ClientModInitializer“ or “ServerModInitializer“ if your mod only uses one environment.